Martha (passenger pigeon): After death

 After her death, Martha was quickly brought to the Cincinnati Ice Company, where she was held by her feet and frozen into a 300 lb block of ice.
 She was then sent by express train to the Smithsonian, where she arrived on September 4, 1914, and was photographed.
 She had been molting when she died, and as such she was missing several feathers, including some of her longer tail feathers.
 William Palmer skinned Martha while Nelson R. Wood mounted her skin.
 Her internal parts were dissected by Robert Wilson Shufeldt and are also preserved and kept by the National Museum of Natural History.

-Martha's embalmed body in 2015.